streamnative/function-mesh-website/docs/install-function-mesh.md

    2. Install Function Mesh Operator.

-        There are some parameters for the Function Mesh Operator, and you can customize them for a particular purpose.
         This table outlines the configurable parameters of the Function Mesh Operator and their default values.

         | Parameters | Description | Default|
         |--         |--           |--       |
         |`enable-leader-election`| Whether the Function Mesh Controller Manager should enable leader election. | true|